suhasaggarwal/CodeRepositoryv1/README.md

 ----------------------------------------------------------------------------------------------------

-Adserver Support - This involves scaled Adserver with support for Elasticsearch and new Tracker - Response based Tracker for Chatbot module which takes user response corresponding to questions asked from users.
+Adserver Support - This involves scaled Adserver with support for Elasticsearch and new Tracker - Response based Tracker for Chatbot/QA module which takes user response corresponding to questions asked from users.

 ----------------------------------------------------------------------------------------------------------